 The Symanto Insights Platform harvests data from the organic conversations and reviews on popular sites such as Facebook, YouTube, Google, Amazon, TripAdvisor, Trustpilot and many more online channels.

 It uses advanced natural language processing (NLP) technology to make sense of qualitative, unstructured text data.
 In other words, it turns organic conversations created online into measurable data.

-The Symanto Insights Platform measures customer sentiment by topic and enables you to easily identify customer pain points.
+The Symanto Insights Platform measures customer sentiment by topic (aspect-based sentiment) and enables you to easily identify customer pain points.
 Delve deep into each topic to pinpoint exactly what is causing negative sentiment, and view all related conversations so that you don’t miss a beat.

 Aside from review sites and social media, here are some other examples of textual data that can be fed into the Symanto Insights Platform: